dejlek/itl/README.md

 # Types

-- byte - An uninterpreted octet.
+- **byte** - An uninterpreted octet.
-- bool - Represents a Boolean value (true or false).
+- **bool** - Represents a Boolean value (true or false).
-- int - Represents an integral number.
-An int has an encoding, a size (optional), and a flag indicating if the int is unsigned (optional, default false).
-The size indicates the number of bytes required to represent a value of this type for a fixed-length encoding.
+- **int** - Represents an integral number.
+An int has the number of bits needed to represent values of this type and a flag indicating if the values are unsigned.
+If the number of bits is not present, then the values of this type may have arbitrary magnitude.
+The unsigned flag is optional and assumed to be false.
-- float - Represents a floating-point number.
-A float has an encoding and an optional size that indicates the number of bytes required to represent a value of this type for a fixed-length encoding.
+- **float** - Represents a floating-point number.
+A float has an optional model that describes the values represented by this type.
-- fixed - Represents a fixed-point number.
-A fixed has an encoding, a total number of digits, a scale that indicates the number of digits after the decimal point, and an optional size that indicates the number of bytes required to represent a value of this type for a fixed-length encoding.
+- **fixed** - Represents a fixed-point number.
+A fixed has a base, the total number of digits, and a scale that indicates the number of digits after the decimal point.
-- rune - Represents a glyph in a written language.
-A rune has an encoding and an optional size that indicates the number of bytes required to represent a value of this type for a fixed-length encoding.
+- **rune** - Represents a glyph in a written language.
+A rune has an optional encoding.
-- string - Represents a sequence of runes.
-A string has an encoding, an optional size that indicates the number of runes in the string, and an optional capacity that indicates the maximum number of runes in the string.
-If the runes have a fixed-width encoding, then size and capacity can be used to pre-allocate buffers.
-It is a semantic error if size is greater than capacity.
-The interpretation of capacity when size is present is deferred to the implementation.
-- bitset - Represents a finite set of zero-sized objects.
+- **bitset** - Represents a finite set of zero-sized objects.
 A bitset has a size indicating the number of bytes required to represent the universe and a set of named values which must be unsigned integers.
   The names and values should be unique.
 The universal is the union of values which may be computed using bit-wise OR.
 A bitset value should be a subset of the universe and may be checked using bit-wise AND against the universe.
-- enum - Represents a set of disjoint values.
+- **enum** - Represents a set of disjoint values.
 An enum has a type that describes the representation of the enum and a set of named values.
   Each value must correspond to the type of the enum.
 The names and values should be unique.
-- sequence - Represents a homogenous sequence of values of a given type.
+- **sequence** - Represents a homogenous sequence of values of a given type.
 A sequence has has either:
   1. No size or capacity indicating a dynamic size.
   2. An integer size indicating a fixed size.